-Your car’s exterior paint is its first line of defense against rust, as well as a major component in the aesthetic appeal of your vehicle.
-Chipped paint not only looks bad, but also catalyzes the effects of rust and oxidation.
+Your car’s exterior paint is its first line of defence against rust, as well as a major component in the aesthetic appeal of your vehicle.
+Chipped paint not only looks bad but also catalyzes the effects of rust and oxidation.
 Common factors that cause chipped paint include weather, environmental factors, accidents, poor quality paint, and harsh cleaners.
-Here is how these factors effect your vehicle’s paint.
+Here is how these factors affect your vehicle’s paint.

 Every day of its life your car is exposed to harsh UV rays from the sun, bird droppings, dirt, dust, and moisture in various forms.
 This continuous assault of the elements causes the paint to lose its quality and chip away easily.

 Accidents are the most obvious way to damage a car’s paint.
-All it takes is the smallest fender-bender in a parking lot, the carelessly opened door of an adjacent car, or a distracted motorist to cause a chip or scratch.
-Paint chips caused by even minor accidents can have severe impacts on your car’s paint because it can damage underlying paint layers as well as the top coat.
+All it takes is the smallest fender-bender in a parking lot, the carelessly opened door of an adjacent car or a distracted motorist to cause a chip or scratch.
+Paint chips caused by even minor accidents can have severe impacts on your car’s paint because they can damage underlying paint layers as well as the topcoat.